 Thompson served his federal prison term and was released from federal custody in December 2007 and sent to a Connecticut state prison to begin serving his 12-year term for the kidnapping and sexual assault conviction.

 After he was returned to Connecticut state custody, Thompson appealed his convictions for kidnapping and sexual assault.
 He argued that he received inadequate legal assistance because at the time of the trial, his lawyer, M. Donald Cardwell, was too preoccupied to provide an adequate defense.
-Cardwell had recently pleaded guilty to federal money-laundering charges and was awaiting sentencing.
+Cardwell had recently pled guilty to federal money-laundering charges and was awaiting sentencing.
 Thompson also argued on appeal that his conviction for kidnapping should be set aside due to a change in the law.
 In 2009, the kidnapping conviction was set aside, but his remaining two convictions were upheld.

 In 2011, Thompson filed a petition for DNA testing and the Connecticut State Police laboratory located the biological evidence from the case.
 Tests eliminated Thompson as the perpetrator and identified another man who lived near the victim at the time of the attack.